sochan/sochan/_posts/2020-11-17-Blazor-Notes.md

 image:
 ---

+## EF CORE
-## Some command line (if change model before dotnet run; need to remove all from Migrations first and delete changed tables or the whold database)
+Some command line (if change model before dotnet run; need to remove all from Migrations first and delete changed tables or the whold database)
 ### Add migrations, change model
 ```console
 add-migration Initial